 Top 10 Cover Songs that Developed the Original Towards Its Logical and Natural Direction

-The original song by Gary Moore and Phil Lynnot is amazing and it's almost power metal.
-Powerwolf noticed the potential of the original and developed the song to true power metal.
+The original song by Gary Moore and Phil Lynott is amazing, and it's almost power metal.
+Powerwolf noticed the potential of the original and developed the song into true power metal.

 One of the heaviest Beatles songs, if not the heaviest.

-Coroner just took the Beatles idea to a new/heavier level without changing much the original.
-I like especially the 2nd part and the elegant double bass drumming Coroner added.
+Coroner just took the Beatles' idea to a new, heavier level without changing much of the original.
+I especially like the second part and the elegant double bass drumming Coroner added.
 Very good job.

 Christangrant - haha, yes: great comment and observation.

-It's even funnier because the song Black Metal isn't exactly black metal and Venom also mention rock n' roll in the lyrics.
+It's even funnier because the song Black Metal isn't exactly black metal, and Venom also mentions rock 'n' roll in the lyrics.
 However, this is a great song and was very important in metal music history.

 No surprise Vader interpreted Venom correctly with this cover.
-My favorute part: "Lay down your souls to the gods rock n' roll".
+My favorite part: "Lay down your souls to the gods rock 'n' roll."

 Metallica covered Thin Lizzy, which was also a great rock cover of an Irish traditional/folk song.
-Metallica took Thin Lizzy version to a 'more metal' level.
-Metallica cover sounds good to me.
+Metallica took the Thin Lizzy version to a 'more metal' level.
+The Metallica cover sounds good to me.

-There are several covers of this Deep Purple song, including by Iron Maiden, but I somehow feel Overkill rendition was in the best possible direction for this song.
+There are several covers of this Deep Purple song, including by Iron Maiden, but I somehow feel Overkill's rendition was in the best possible direction for this song.

-Bruce Dickinson almost screams the vocals on this song and Alexi Laiho just developed this vocal style a bit further.
-This is also one of the fastest and most aggressive Iron Maiden songs and for me this cover correctly got the idea of the original.
+Bruce Dickinson almost screams the vocals on this song, and Alexi Laiho just developed this vocal style a bit further.
+This is also one of the fastest and most aggressive Iron Maiden songs, and for me, this cover correctly captured the idea of the original.

 Can't believe this wasn't on the list already.
 This is a perfect example of someone (Johnny Cash) developing a song in a way that makes perfect sense.